arpithaar/creative_automation_poc/README.md

 ### Asset Types
 - **Local Assets**: Existing images processed through full pipeline (expand → mask → fill → text overlay)
   - Processed for all configured aspect ratios
+  - Supported formats: PNG, JPEG, WebP
-  - Can be any initial size or format
+  - Can be any initial size (automatically resized)
-- **Generated Assets**: AI-created images for missing categories (text overlay only)
+- **Generated Assets**: AI-created images for missing categories
   - Generated at Firefly-optimized dimensions for each aspect ratio
   - Only processed for their specific aspect ratio to maintain quality
   - Skip expand/mask/fill pipeline for efficiency